yaqwsx/SensorStreamer/readme.md

 ## Format of the JSON Packet

 The packets contain a JSON object as the top level entity.
 This object contains a field for each sensor.
 Each sensor supplies two values:

-    - timestamp (in form of nano seconds)
+    - `timestamp` (in form of nano seconds)
-    - single `value` or `x`, `y`, `z` fields with float values.
-For precise meaning of these values, see [Android Sensor Reference](https://developer. android.com/guide/topics/sensors/sensors_motion.html#sensors-motion-accel).
+    - `value` which is either a single float value or a 3D array of floats.
+For precise meaning of these values, see [Android Sensor Reference](https://developer. android.com/guide/topics/sensors/sensors_mot ion.html#sensors-motion-accel).

 As it is impossible to capture value from multiple sensor at the same time, timestamp is included for each sensor independently.
 There should be only small